-- A discussion on the methods/theories applied and reflections on how these affected the results - A discussion on the reasons behind the choices made and approach adopted. - The source of the idea/s - How the problem was identified and dealt with - Relevance - The signification of the result; what did the study contribute to?
-And what further questions did it lead to?
+- A discussion on the methods/theories applied and reflections on how these affected the results - A discussion on the reasons behind the choices made and approach adopted. - The source of the idea/s

+- How the problem was identified and dealt with - The role the student created for themselves in relation to other actors and how this affected the work carried out.

 The scope of the reflections and the degree of depth should be decided in consultation with the supervisor.
-The reflective section must be reported in writing but can be placed separately, for example in conjunction with a design-or planning project.
+The reflective section must be reported in writing but can be placed separately, for example in conjunction with a plan or project report.